kavros/chatbot/README.md

 # Askly - AI-Powered Chatbot Application

-This is a chatbot driven by an autonomous AI agent that can search the web in real time and extract data from LinkedIn profiles to answer your questions.
+This is a chatbot driven by an autonomous AI agent that can search the web in real time to answer your questions.

 ## 🌐 Live Demo